 Under that name I’ve recorded two jazz CDs with Jazz Ethics.
 I’ve co-written the score to a play that ran in Chicago called Next Stop Spinsterland.
 I’ve recorded an eclectic piano CD – Piano Picasso.
 I’ve performed on multiple occasions with Bad Finger’s Joey Mulland.
 Interestingly enough, all the above listed Jason Greenwald music resume builders, I’ve done on keys, not guitar.

 Now, Jason Bennett: Acoustic guitar player; harmonica player; and singer-songwriter.
 I’ve set out to write and record songs as well as take songs from various genres and turn them into country/folk songs and tour.
 I want to be a vagabond singer-songwriter.
-I’m now 50 years old.
+I’m now in my 50s.
 I’m now a grandpa.
 But I’m still driven to rebel against my mother’s marching orders.

 I’d like to bring you along with me on this journey that is my music rebellion.
 I come up with ideas for songs and craft the lyrics to appeal with universally felt experiences.
 It’s true I write things to entertain myself, but I also like to bring the listener along to try and feel and understand what I’m feeling and thinking.

 If you’d like a taste of what I’m talking about, please click here for my debut EP – Oh, What A Beautiful Mornin’.

 Thanks for reading this far and joining me in this leg my musical journey.

 There are no comments yet, add one below.